 The best part?
 Since it’s user-generated content, these players would come to your game without you spending a buck.

 MOBA players are famous for their competitive spirits.

 Therefore, it’s no wonder that such games include features that let players show off.

 In League of Legends: Wild Rift, players can share their achievements from a personal or team perspective.
 These achievements then turn into banners made for social sharing.

 Another feature the game has are game replays.
 However, they are not directly shareable, so players would need to go around to share their awesome moves.

 Tips for Encouraging Social Interactions

 So far, we’ve learned that social features in mobile games are very beneficial.
-Furthermore, you now know what are the best ones.
+You now also know what the best ones are.

 There are a couple of different ways you can go about it.

 The easiest way is to offer some type of reward for interacting with the game’s social features.
 For example, you can offer extra coins or game items to players who share their progress, connect their social media accounts, or compete in a tournament.